 Now, you can cover the old pads, no matter what they are made of.
 If it’s synthetic leather, my advice is to peel off the old leather entirely.
 It’s easier to sew if only the cushion is left.

 Many recommend doing this with a ruler but there’s an easier way.
-Just cover the current pad with the material for the replacing one.
+Just cover the current pad with the material for the replacement one.
 Press it tightly, or use pins around the edges to hold the material.
 Then, with the needle make a circle around the pad.
 Just little dots are fine.

 - Cut the replacement pad.